Working outside the UK

 Laying the foundations for your global career

-There are a number of ways to continue developing both your global competency after graduation and the international aspects of your career, so it’s important to define exactly what a global career means to you.
+There are a number of ways to develop your global competency and the international aspects of your career while studying at Imperial, so it’s important to define exactly what a global career means to you.

-- Alternatively, you may want a career that involves travelling internationally on a regular basis but from a home base, e.g. professional service work, banking or logistics
+- You may want a career that involves travelling internationally on a regular basis but from a home base, e.g. professional service work, banking or logistics.

 What are employers looking for?

 Research carried out by the Chartered Institute of Personnel and Development (CIPD) has identified the following key attributes that are required of a globally competent employee:

 - Resilience.
 Working abroad can mean losing the usual support structures of friends and family.